random-applications/Source-Variability-Data/README.md

 ## Downloading the application

-To download this application click the "<> Code" button and select "DownloadZIP".
+To download this application, click the "< > Code" button and select "Download ZIP".
 For further explanation see [this link](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github).

 ## Application use